awsdocs/amazon-kendra-developer-guide/doc_source/API_SharePointConfiguration.md

 Required: No

  ** SecretArn **   <a name="Kendra-Type-SharePointConfiguration-SecretArn"></a>
 The Amazon Resource Name \(ARN\) of an AWS Secrets Manager secret that contains the user name and password required to connect to the SharePoint instance\.
-If you use SharePoint Server, you also need to provide the sever domain name as part of the credentials\.
-For more information, see [Using a Microsoft SharePoint Data Source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-sharepoint.html)\.
-You can also provide OAuth authentication credentials of user name, password, client ID, and client secret\.
-For more information, see [Using a SharePoint data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-sharepoint.html)\.
+For more information, see [Microsoft SharePoint](https://docs.aws.amazon.com/kendra/latest/dg/data-source-sharepoint.html)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`